c2997108/lastwasm/doc/lastdb.rst

     repeat-finding slower.
 The default is 100 for DNA and 50 for protein, which prevents non-homologous alignments.

-    For DNA, however, if you specify -c (and don't specify AT-rich tantan), the default is 400.
+    For DNA, however, the default is 400 if you:

+    * specify ``-c`` AND
+    * don't specify AT-rich tantan AND
+    * choose a seeding scheme other than MAM4, MAM8, or the default (YASS).

     This avoids hugely redundant alignments of human centromeric repeats.

 -w STEP
     Allow initial matches to start only at every STEP-th position in